deviserplatform/deviserplatform/CONTRIBUTING.md

 ﻿# How to contribute

-We are commited to fostering a welcomming community.
+Deviser is commited to fostering a welcomming community.
 The easist way to contribute is to participate in discussions and discuss the issues.

 ## Getting Started
 1. Make sure you have a [GitHub account](https://github.com/signup/free).